 Everything is organic, because organic ingredients are always available in this little gem of a town.
 If we can’t get something organic (other than a few things like salt and baking soda), we use something else.

-We understand that the abundance of food available to us is a true blessing and we hold the awareness that there are many others throughout the world, even in our own country, for whom food is far from abundant.
-We are very mindful to avoid waste, to avoid unnecessary ingredients, and to make the most of the ingredients we do use.
+The abundance of food available to us is a true blessing and there is constant awareness that there are many others throughout the world, even in our own country, for whom food is far from abundant.
+I am vigilant about avoiding waste, avoiding unnecessary ingredients, and making the most of the ingredients I do use.

 Sprouting seeds (what we call grains, beans, nuts, and seeds) changes their nutritional profile; it pretty much makes them into different foods.
 A sprouted seed versus one that is not sprouted has a higher proportion of protein and a lower proportion of starch; it takes less energy to digest because chemical changes have taken place that, in effect, unlock the available nutrients rather than keeping them bound up by phytates and other anti-nutrients.
 That’s why seeds have almost always been soaked, sprouted, and/or fermented.
 That’s why we do it now.